vanvoorden/Trivially-Identical-Sample/.github/README.md

 ## Measurements

-The `Swift-CowBox-Sample` contains a detailed performance analysis comparing the performance of memoization against our original implementation: it’s a big performance win.
-What we care about here now is optimization the memoization operation *itself*.
+The `Swift-CowBox-Sample` repo contains a detailed performance analysis comparing the performance of memoization against our original implementation: it’s a big performance win.
+What we care about here now is optimizing the memoization operation *itself*.

 Let’s build and run (and launch in Instruments) so we can see how these measurements look (we launch Instruments and select the `os_signposts` instrument).
 Let’s try the same experiment from `Swift-CowBox-Sample`: